headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Releases:

-Beta of 1.0.3.4 is out with a fix for the Import From action.
+1.0.3.4 is out with a fix for the 'Import From' action and ignoring an error from the Code Smell IntelliJ feature that I used to check code before building it.
+For IntelliJ 2018.2 this renders that feature mute.

-Release of 1.0.3.3 is out.
-Check out in the release section.

 **Attention**: due to changes inside IntelliJ APIs some stored data might be lost during the update.
 If your configuration is lost then just recreate it, if your modules are gone then just hit **verify** to rebuild them.